tinode/webapp/README.md

 As of the time of this writing the following translations exist: English, Russian, Simplified Chinese.
 More translations are welcome.
 Send a pull request with a json file with translated strings.
 Take a look at [English](/src/i18n/en.json), [Russian](/src/i18n/ru.json), or [Simplified Chinese](/src/i18n/zh-CN.json) translations for guidance.

-## Missing functionality
+## Not done yet

+* End-to-End encryption.
+* Emoji support is weak.
+* Mentions, hashtags.
+* Replying or forwarding messages.
 * Previews not generated for videos, audio, links or docs.
-* No end-to-end encryption.
-* Emoji support is weak.

 ## Other